zyxasaduzzaman/Paddy_Calculator/README.md

 --------------------------------------------------------------------------------------------------
 Event:
-      One day a business man came to by our paddy and show that the persion took calculate and write something to get net and so on.
+      One day a business man came to buy our paddy and show that the persion took calculate and write something to get net and so on.
 Seeing this role i have got a idea thats why i
      create this paddy calculator .
 --------------------------------------------------------------------------------------------------